Let Your Light Lead

 "To be whole I have to be able to say I am both shadow and light." ~Parker Palmer

-This October, my dear friend and business partner, Meghan Toups, LPC and I guided our first Inner Journey Retreat at the Inn at Serenbe.
-Bonded by what feels like a sacred contract, Meghan and I co-created Inner Journey Retreats, a wellness travel business focused on holistic healing.
+This October, my dear friend, Meghan Toups, LPC and I guided a personal growth retreat at the Inn at Serenbe.
 Together, we believe that each one of us is a healer within, that connection to ourselves and the Universe is the underpinning of joy and that, ultimately, love transforms.

 Our experience this weekend at Serenbe was transformative, as we were all held in a womb of radiant light.
 Our retreat was a powerful example of this truth: In order to bask in the blissful light of our spirit, we must be courageous enough to embrace the pain that keeps us constricted.
 This pain is rooted in our fear.
 It is this very courage that fuels the compassion we need to own our stories, in turn, stepping into our light-filled path.
 To look within is to accept that we will falter, stumbling into the shadows of our inner landscape.
 But if you dare to take this journey inward, the result will be a deep connection to who it is you are in this lifetime, a sense of belonging to the world and the spiritual capacity to choose joy.

 Here, I share 3 ways to return home to the self, igniting your gifts within and allowing your inner light to lead: